Zip Code: 94501

 Rockridge stretches along College Avenue from Broadway up to the Berkeley border at Ashby (where you will find us here at Lawton Associates, by the way).
 The neighborhood stretches west to spoon with Temescal and eastward up the hills for magnificent views of the bay.
 Whether you reside in a Craftsman on Cavour or a chalet on Chabot, you are never far from the action on College Avenue.

 This longtime working class neighborhood really came into its own in the 1970s when the BART station opened and the Caldecott Tunnel provided better access to Walnut Creek and beyond.
-Many neighborhood institutions from the 70s and before are still beloved destinations, such as Chimes Pharmacy.

 In addition to BART, there are so many public transportation options, you may never get in your car again.
 AC Transit has the uber-handy 51 line taking you from downtown Oakland to Berkeley, plus 4 other key routes.
 The “casual carpool” has several neighborhood pick-up spots, as do car-sharing services City Car Share and ZipCar.
-And, of course, the neighborhood is perfect for walking, strolling, rolling, biking, hopping, crawling and every other motion you can think of.
-Except skiing.
+And, of course, the neighborhood is perfect for walking, strolling, rolling, biking, hopping, crawling and every other motion you can think of, except skiing.

 The people of Rockridge are heartily committed to community building, as evidenced each year at the Rockridge Out & About Street Fair.
 The foodies come out weekly for the nearby Temescal Farmers Market and annually for the annual Kitchen Tour.
 And, everyone stays in touch via the must-read Rockridge News.